SyGoing/mini-caffe/README.md

 ### Build on Windows

 You need a VC compiler to build Mini-Caffe.
-Visual Studio 2013 Community should be fine.
-You can download from [here](https://www.visualstudio.com/downloads/).
+In fact,you can compile it with both Visual studio 2013 and Visual studio 2015.

 ##### OpenBLAS